 The longer you cook them the less fudgey they will become and will be more cake-like.
 Note: metallic cupcake cases cook the cakes a bit quicker than plain paper ones.

 Leave to cool in the tin, if they sink a bit, it’s okay as they still look fine.
-Dust with icing sugar, like I have, or top with the decoration of your choice (I love fresh berries and a dollop of dairy free vanilla ice cream on the side).
+Dust with icing sugar, or pipe with my chocolate avocado ganache, the recipe is in the list of recipes but make twice the amount, or top with the decoration of your choice (I love fresh berries and a dollop of dairy free vanilla ice cream on the side).